Improving osteoporosis treatment adherence

 Amount: £88,387

 Summary: Problem: There is no standard practice for following up patients with osteoporosis.
 Patients have reported this as a problem, because of ongoing needs.
 Medicines optimisation is a term used to describe a person-centred approach to safe and effective medicines use, helping people obtain the best possible outcomes from their medicine.
 Aim: To develop a pharmacist follow-up review in general practice to support person-centred care and medicines optimisation for people on osteoporosis medicines.
 Methods: We will co-design the review with patients and healthcare professionals.
-We will use findings from a literature review of interventions that support patients to feel informed and adhere to osteoporosis medicines which members of this group have undertaken on behalf of the Royal Osteoporosis Society (ROS) Bone Research Academy.
+We will use findings from a literature review of interventions that support patients to feel informed and adhere to osteoporosis medicines which members of this group have undertaken on behalf of the ROS Bone Research Academy.
 The review will also be informed by an existing ROS-funded training and decision support tool (iFraP), developed for use in Fracture Liaison Services when people start medicines.
-We will use focus groups and co-design workshops with patients and healthcare professionals to explore how, where and when the review should be delivered and how to adapt and build on the existing iFraP resources for the new review.
-We will then test the review with patients and pharmacists to make sure it works in practice.
+We will use focus groups and a series of co-design workshops with patients and healthcare professionals to explore how, where and when the review should be delivered and how to adapt and build on the existing iFraP resources and the training needs for pharmacists to undertake the new review.

 Principal Investigators: Dr Laurna Bullock and Professor Zoe Paskins, Keele University